Costs & other services

 - You can contact the paper directly or we can assist you.

-- Our funeral directors will be pleased to assist you to draft a newspaper notice and can provide suitable words, quotes or verses if required.
+- Our funeral directors will be pleased to assist you to draft a newspaper notice.
+You may find this list of suitable words, quotes and verses helpful when drafting your announcement.

 - You may like to announce the funeral and the choice of flowers or donations.

 - You need to give some thought to the paper in which you would like the notice to appear.